-Investing in one of the best reflectors is one of the cheapest ways of adding a light source to your photos.
-Regardless of whether you're shooting just with natural light or using an artificial light source, reflectors can be used to bounce light, changing the tone, color and brightness of an image.
-Reflectors usually pack down small, are lightweight and easy to carry.
+Let there be light.
+Photography is nothing without light but you can’t always get the kind of light you want, nor in the right places.
+Buying one of the best reflectors is a really convenient and cost-cutting way of adding a light source to your photos.
+Regardless of whether you're shooting just with natural light or using an artificial light source, you can use a reflector to bounce light and banish harsh, unwanted shadows.
+You can also use them to change the tone, color and brightness of an image.
+Easily portable, reflectors generally fold down small and are lightweight and easy to carry, making them entirely portable for taking on location as well as using at home or in a studio.

-When natural light isn't quite cutting it and you don't have a light shaping tool to soften a flash head, the perfect solution is to use a reflector.
-Every photographer should own one, just in case you need to balance light or remove dark shadows.
-Reflectors are lightweight, come in a range of shapes, sizes and colors and can be packed down and easily transported (though you might have to practice collapsing them).
+For harsh direct sunlight, or when natural light isn't quite cutting it and you don't have a light shaping tool to soften a flash, the perfect solution is to use a reflector.
+Every photographer should have one, for when you need more balanced lighting or you want to banish dark shadows.
+Reflectors come in a range of shapes, sizes and colors, giving plenty of choice.

-To help you decide which reflector you'll need, we've popped a guide below explaining how different colored reflectors will affect your photos.
+To help you decide which reflector you'll need, I've created the following guide, explaining how different types and colors of reflector will affect your photos.
 As you'll see, some reflectors are sold as a 5-in-1 meaning you can unzip and switch around the color of the reflective panel depending on what you're shooting.
 These are great as you don't have to take multiple reflectors with you and it's really quick to change colors.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.